|

 by the entertainment industry, an industry that has been working subversively

-motive has been to defile feminine modesty, stripping
+and revered, but the underlying motive of this idealization has been to defile feminine

-the female body of its holy dignity and reducing it, often with violent overtones,
+virtue, stripping the female body of its holy dignity and reducing it, often with

-“patriarchal oppression,” the truth is that women are increasingly enslaving
+the truth is that women are increasingly enslaving themselves to the evil of

 The end result is that our secular

-culture worships lust as its goddess, and all Christians, even those
+culture worships lust as its goddess, and all Christians are surrounded with

-industry into believing that sin is normal and acceptable
+entertainment industry into believing that sin doesn’t even

 of taking personal responsibility to detach